Whu-UW/fridge-friends/README.md

 The project ID in `app.json` points at an existing Expo project, so you need access to it to build.
 If you are working from a fork, run `npx eas-cli init` to link your own project first.

-## Known gaps

-- Recipes are templates. `services/llmService.ts` fills a handful of fixed recipes with the names of your ingredients.
-It is shaped like an LLM client so a real model can replace it, but nothing calls one yet.
-The same file holds a keyword table that guesses a shelf life for items that arrive without an expiry date.
-- Recipes ignore diets, foods to avoid and cuisines.
-The app collects them and saves them to the backend, but recipe suggestions do not use them yet.
-The "Matches everyone's preferences" label on the feast recipe screen is static text.
-- Feast chat is a local mock.
-Messages stay on your device, and the conversation starts with sample text.
-- Feast outcomes and saved recipes are stored on the device.
-The backend has no place for them yet, so they do not follow you to another phone.
-- The app needs the backend.
-If it cannot reach the API, the fridge, friends and feasts lists come up empty.
-- `services/supabase/` has a Supabase client and auth helpers that no screen uses.
-Accounts go through the FastAPI backend, and only the row types in `services/supabase/types.ts` are in use.

 ## Design docs

 `ui fridge friends/fridge-friends-handover/docs/design/` has the original design handover. [handover.md](ui%20fridge%20friends/fridge-friends-handover/docs/design/handover.md) covers the design system, character kit, motion, screen flows, data model and freshness rules. `character-demo.html` is an animated demo of every character and mood, and `screens.pdf` shows all the screens.
 It is a snapshot from September 19, 2026, and the app has moved on in places.
 The Shelf, for one, is now the Fridge tab.